-Marshall won’t renew football coach Doc Holliday’s contract
+Doc Holliday out as Marshall coach despite conference honors

-Marshall coach Doc Holliday is out after 11 seasons with the Thundering Herd, following the school’s announcement Monday that it would not renew his contract.
+Marshall football coach Doc Holliday is out after 11 seasons with the Thundering Herd after the school said Monday it would not renew his contract.

-Holliday was named Conference USA coach of the year, but the Thundering Herd lost their final three games of the season after starting 7-0 and moving up to No. 15 in the Associated Press poll.
+Holliday was named Conference USA coach of the year, but the Thundering Herd lost their final three games of the season after starting 7-0 and moving up to No. 15 in The Associated Press poll.

 “I want to thank Doc Holliday for the leadership he has provided this program over the past 11 seasons,” Marshall athletic director Mike Hamrick said in a statement.
 “In addition to his success on the field, he ran a clean program, graduated his student-athletes and prepared young men for life after football.”

-Marshall President Jerome Gilbert said a search committee led by Hamrick is being formed to help identify candidates to replace Holliday.
+Marshall President Jerome Gilbert said a search committee led by Hamrick is being formed to help identify candidates.
 The university said Hamrick won’t comment publicly until the job has been filled.

-Holliday, a West Virginia native, said on Twitter that “I’ve always strived to build and leave the program better than I found it.
+Holliday, a West Virginia native, said on Twitter, “I’ve always strived to build and leave the program better than I found it.
+I’m proud to leave the program in a great place.”

 Marshall’s defense led the nation with 13 points allowed per game and gave up the second-fewest yards at 279 per game.
 But Marshall was outscored 59-23 in its final three games.